andy23512/blog/source/_posts/tangent-s-suggestions-for-learning-english-character-entry-on-charachorder-3d-input-devices.md

 The official training applications ([dot i/o](https://www.iq-eq.io/#/) and [CharaChorder LaunchPad](https://launchpad.charachorder.com/#/)) have corresponding tiers for this.
 You can follow the visual guide and practice all the letters there.

-Dot i/o and CharaChorder LaunchPad can not display the default layout of M4G.
-However, most of the keys they support are positioned the same as in the default layouts for CC1/2 and M4G.
-As a result, you can still use them with M4G.
+Dot i/o and CharaChorder LaunchPad only have device previews for CC1 and CCL.
+However, the default layout of CC2 is the same as CC1, and most of the keys they support are positioned the same as in the default layouts for CC1/2 and M4G.
+As a result, you can still use them with CC2 or M4G.

 Besides, [Alnitak](https://andy23512.github.io/alnitak/) is a tool specially designed for practicing device layout on CharaChorder 3D input devices.
 Character keys, including numbers, letters, and symbols, are divided into small lessons, allowing users to focus on a small set of keys at a time.
 Moreover, the visual guide fades out when users reach 20 combos, and it reappears when there is a mistake.
 It helps users memorize the location and prevents them from simply following the guide.